 Arne Riedel LLM

-Arne Riedel is a Researcher at Ecologic Institute and member of the Ecologic Legal team.
-In addition to his work on international environmental law and arctic policy, his interests also include climate change law and emissions trading systems (ETS) as well as renewable energy technologies.
+Arne Riedel is a Fellow at Ecologic Institute, member of the Ecologic Legal team and coordinates the Institute's activities on Arctic issues.
+In addition to his work on Arctic governance, he works primarily in the areas of communal-level climate protection, climate protection investment, renewable energy law, and emissions trading systems (ETS).
 Arne Riedel was admitted to the bar in Berlin (Germany) in 2012.
-He works in German and English and also has a basic knowledge of Spanish.
+He works in German and English and has a basic knowledge of Spanish.

-Arne Riedel previously worked for the Chair for Public and Administrative Law at the Freie Universität Berlin (FU Berlin, Germany).
-During his time as a legal trainee, he worked for the Berlin Senate's Administration for City Development and the law firm Gleiss Lutz.
-In the final stage of his traineeship, Arne Riedel worked at Ecologic Institute, Washington DC, where he assisted in the writing of legal overviews of climate change and energy law at the international, US, and EU levels.
+Arne Riedel previously worked for the Chair for Public and Administrative Law at the Freie Universität Berlin (FU Berlin, Germany) in the areas of building and planning law.
+During his time as a legal trainee at Ecologic Institute's office in Washington, DC, Arne Riedel assisted in the writing of legal overviews of climate change and energy law at the international, US, and European Union (EU) levels.
 As an assistant editor, he also revised articles for the Carbon and Climate Law Review (CCLR).

-Arne Riedel finished his legal studies at the FU Berlin with a focus on public law in 2007 and was awarded a Master of Laws (LLM) in European Law with distinction from the University of Nottingham (United Kingdom) in 2009.
-His master thesis dealt with the ETS of the European Union (EU), its impact on the Common Market, and its post-2012 evolution.
+Arne Riedel completed his legal studies in 2007 at the FU Berlin, where he had focused particularly on public law, and was awarded a Master of Laws (LLM) in European Law with distinction from the University of Nottingham (United Kingdom) in 2009.
+His Master's thesis dealt with the EU's ETS, its impact on the Common Market, and its post-2012 evolution.